hanssen/demo-cp-validations/README.md

 1. Click _Save_ -> validation errors appear (fulfilling requirement 3)
 1. Click _Edit_ for user _Test_ -> validation error appears immediately (fulfilling requirement 4)

+### Advanced Validation + Server Errors - Version B (Tag: 6-server-validation-b)

+Show server validation errors by watching `model.errors.[]` which is updated by adapter and use serverValidationError function in component to render these errors into template.

+The "backend server" is configured to send random validation errors.
+The random error ratio can be adjusted in `/server/index.js` by changing `randomErrors`.

+Fulfilling all requirements.

+#### Test

+1. Check out git tag `6-server-validation-b`
+1. Edit user _Alice_ and click _Save_ -> validation error(s) _might_ appear (repeat several times or set "random error
+ratio" to 1.0 as described above)
+1. Repeat until validation errror(s) appeared
+1. Repeat until save was succesful appeared

 ## Prerequisites

 You will need the following things properly installed on your computer.